aliev/aioauth/docs/source/sections/examples/fastapi.rst

         creating authorization code, getting a client from the database, etc.
         """

-        async def save_token(self, token: Token):
-            """Store ALL fields of the Token namedtuple in a storage""" ...

-        async def save_authorization_code(self, authorization_code: AuthorizationCode):
-            """Store ALL fields of the AuthorizationCode namedtuple in a storage""" ...

         async def get_token(self, *args, **kwargs) -> Optional[Token]:
             """Get token from the database by provided request from user.